 Machine Learning: What is It and what are Its Features?

-Although the computing capacity of modern workstations allows processing enormous amounts of data, there has never been a solid technical solution for full utilization of those capabilities—until recently.
-The technology is called machine learning, and it’s a key component in WorkFusion products.
+Although the computing capacity of modern workstations allows processing enormous amounts of data, there has never been a solid technical solution for full utilization of those capabilities — until recently.
+The technology is called machine learning (ML), and it’s a key component in WorkFusion products.
 Today we’ll explore the essentials of what it is and how it works.

 As machine learning is often discussed with AI, let’s draw a line between the two terms.

-There are dozens of ways to classify machine learning (if you want to go deep), but there are always three pillars to lean on:
+There are dozens of ways to explain how machine learning works (if you want to go deep), but there are always three pillars to lean on:

 You can’t enable machine learning without a certain minimum amount of data.
 The more data harvested and ingested, the more “educated” software can become.
 The gathered data is accumulated into datasets, before AI starts working through them, with the process backed by specialized machine learning algorithms.
 (We’ll get back to those a bit later.)